Vicky Pryce: Greekonomics

 In October 2012, Biteback Publishing released Greekonomics, a discussion of the crises in the eurozone, with the focus on the country of her birth.
 Intended for a broad, not merely an academic, readership, the book discusses what Greek exit from the eurozone might mean.

-It was shortlisted for Spear’s best business book of the year award in 2013.
+It was shortlisted for Spear's best business book of the year award in 2013.

 In early July 2013 Vicky Pryce appeared as an expert witness before the House of Lords cross-party subcommittee on economic and financial affairs, saying she saw no quick end to the eurozone crisis since structural reform would take a long time.
 Pryce favoured fiscal policy that included a stimulus package and wanted the European Central Bank to buy bonds.

 Conviction

 Pryce was interviewed twice by Essex Police in 2011 over allegations that, in 2003, she had accepted driving licence penalty points actually incurred by her then husband, Chris Huhne (then an MEP).
+She falsely claimed that she was driving the car, and accepted the licence penalty points on his behalf so that he could avoid being banned from driving.

 In 2012 it was announced that both would be charged with perverting the course of justice.
 Pryce entered a plea of not guilty, unsuccessfully advancing a defence of marital coercion at trial.
 In March 2013, she was convicted of perverting the course of justice and was sentenced to eight months in prison, the same as Huhne who had pleaded guilty.
 Pryce served her sentence at HM Prison Holloway.

 Pryce and Huhne left prison on licence on 13 May 2013, subject to electronic tagging.

 Personal life

 In 1972 she married Gareth Pryce, an LSE post-graduate student, whom she divorced in 1981, having had two daughters with him.
 In 1984, she married Chris Huhne, who later became an MEP and then the Liberal Democrat MP for Eastleigh and Secretary of State for Energy and Climate Change.
 They had three children.
 They divorced in January 2011.
+She is now involved with former MP Denis MacShane, who had also served time in prison, in his case for having made false expenses claims.